Need Help? Give us a call.

 In terms of rates, FedEx edges UPS slightly.
-Shipping a 5-pound item from New York to Los Angeles would cost $17.35 via FedEx Ground (one to four business days) and $18.27 via UPS Ground.
+Shipping a five-pound item from New York to Los Angeles would cost $17.35 via FedEx Ground (one to four business days) and $18.27 via UPS Ground.
 A 20-pound item would cost $45.51 via FedEx Ground and $49.91 via UPS Ground.
 FedEx also offers flat-rate shipping, although it is more expensive than USPS.

 FedEx maintains slightly fewer service locations than UPS, but it shouldn’t be too difficult to find a location or drop box that is convenient for your business.
-Similar to UPS, you will have to pay a fee to schedule pick-up directly from your place of business, and you can print shipping labels directly on the FedEx website.
+Similar to UPS, you will have to pay a fee to schedule pickup directly from your place of business, and you can print shipping labels directly on the FedEx website.

-All FedEx shipments are insured up to $100 and FedEx offers shipment tracking services that rival UPS’.
+All FedEx shipments are insured up to $100 and FedEx offers shipment tracking services that rival UPS.
 Like UPS, FedEx offers a suite of services for ecommerce business owners that allow FedEx to integrate with an ecommerce platform for optimized order fulfillment.